 Can I make a smaller batch?

 Absolutely!
-You can just cut our recipe below in half, or you can always pack it up for family and friends like we did!
+You can just cut this easy crockpot candy recipe in half, or you can always pack it up for family and friends like we did!

 - 4 ounces German's Sweet Chocolate